Poppy Chancellor

 Poppy Chancellor (4 June 1987 – 29 September 2023) was a British artist known for her work in papercutting.
 In 2016, she published Cut It Out!, a book on papercut art.

 Chancellor also founded Griefcase, a bereavement support group, and co-launched the Dead Parent Club podcast.

 Early and personal life

 She was born in West London, the daughter of actress Anna Chancellor and poet Jock Scot.
-She had a paternal half-sister named Tara Scot.
 She showed interest in art at a young age, a passion that her father encouraged.
 Chancellor studied illustration at Kingston University and furthered her education at the Royal Drawing School.

 She married Jonny Mckenzie-Wynne in 2017.

 Death

 Her personal life was marked by health challenges, including lupus and acute myeloid leukemia.
 Chancellor died on 29 September 2023 at the age of 36.